WasiqB/wasiqb.github.io/_appium/03-usage.md

 ```

 > NOTE:
-Sometimes it is observed that due to some conflicting dependencies for SnakeYaml and Google's Guava, you need to make sure you add exclusion in other library dependenceis (which is internally using an old version of the above mentioned library) which you may use in your pom along with this framework.
+Sometimes it is observed that due to some conflicting dependencies for SnakeYaml and Google's Guava, you need to make sure you add exclusion in other library dependencies (which is internally using an old version of the above mentioned library) which you may use in your pom along with this framework.
 This is how you do this:

 ```xml
 <dependency>